Under the Dome (TV series): Ratings

 The Under the Dome series premiere aired June 24, 2013, and established new records.
 It was the highest-rated CBS summer premiere since Big Brother's 2000 season, the most-watched drama summer premiere on any television network since 1992, and the second highest rated premiere of the 2012–13 United States network television schedule after The Following.
 With DVR viewership figures added, the series premiere was viewed by a total of 17.76 million viewers.

 Broadcast

 In Canada, the series premiered on June 24, 2013, on Global Television Network.
 In Australia, the series premiered on June 25, 2013, on Network Ten, and on January 4, 2015, on TV H!TS.
 In the United Kingdom, the series premiered on August 19, 2013, on Channel 5.
 In the Republic of Ireland, the series premiered on September 12, 2014, on RTÉ2.
 On September 21, 2018, the entire series started a re-run on Horror Channel in the United Kingdom.
 In India, it is digitally available to stream on MX Player in Hindi, Tamil and Telugu languages.
+English is available to Stream on Amazon Prime.